 Featured project management degree concentration courses

 A recommended path to success within this profession starts with completing a project management degree concentration.
 The focused and dynamic curriculum offered in this program covers management topics ranging from quality, risk and cost assessment to scheduling and resource management.
 Key courses include:

-PMG 322: Project Time Management
+PMG 322: Project Schedule Management

 PMG 323: Project Cost Management

 PMG 324: Resources in Project Management

 What can you do with a concentration in project management?

 In-person and online project management are common career paths for graduates, but far from the only options.
 You may pursue a variety of roles in the public and private sectors.
 Career examples include, but are not limited to, the following: